gleich/fgh/README.md

 Before using `fgh`, you'll need to give it access to your GitHub repos.
 Simply run `fgh login` to quickly get set up! fgh only uses this access to get metadata about the repo (e.g. main language, if private) and to clone the repo. fgh needs the full `repo` scope to access private repos.

 If you need to use a GitHub custom access token, like a PAT, edit the secret configuration file.
-On Windows it is located in `~\.fgh\secrets.yml` and `~/.config/fgh/secrets.yml` on Linux and Darwin (macOS) systems.
+In Windows it is located in `~\.fgh\secrets.yml` and `~/.config/fgh/secrets.yml` in Linux and  macOS.
 You should change/add the `pat` as seen below:

 ```yaml
 pat: <your token here>